ogierpaul/Udacity-Data-Engineer-NanoDegree/p3_datawarehouse_aws_redshift/p3src/Readme.md

 ## Structure
 * createenv: Module for setting-up the environment (Cluster, roles, security) and the tables
 * etl: Module for loading the data from s3 to Redshift
+* utils: Module with some convenient classes and funtions for manipulating AWS used in multiple places throughout the project

 ## Architecture Schema
 ### Users and Roles